AdobeDocs/cc-everywhere/src/pages/guides/troubleshooting/express-unavailable-error.md

 # Adobe Express is not available

-Troubleshooting the "Adobe Express is not available" error, that might appear when trying to launch any of the Embed SDK experiences.
+Troubleshooting the "Adobe Express is not available" error that might appear when trying to launch any of the Embed SDK experiences.

 ![Adobe Express is not available](./img/unavailable.png)